Meso-Health/meso-clinic/README.md

 Option 2
 1. Go to Build > Generate Signed APK (this will pop open a dialog).
-2. Use the keystore credentials (keystore password, key name, and key password) in the `.env` file to fill out the dialog.
+2. Use the keystore credentials (keystore password, key name, and key password) in the `variables.gradle` file to fill out the dialog.
 3. **Important**: when prompted to specify the signature version, check both "V1 (Iar Signature)" and "V2 (Full APK Signature)".
 APKs signed with only V2 [cannot be installed on Android versions lower than 7.0](http://stackoverflow.com/questions/42648499/difference-between-signature-versions-v1jar-signature-and-v2full-apk-signat).
 4. Choose the flavor and build.